 For more details, proceed to the next page: Things to See and Do in Samosir Island, Lake Toba.

 Visiting Pulau Samosir

 Pulau Samosir, or Samosir Island, is a Singapore-sized island in the middle of Lake Toba.
 Samosir Island is actually the fifth-largest lake island in the world inside of the sixth-largest island in the world: Sumatra.
 The island was formed by a new volcano cone pushing up through the Toba caldera.

 Most of Lake Toba's tourism is centered on Samosir Island, mainly in the small village of Tuk Tuk.
 Plenty of guesthouses, restaurants, and a few bars are present to keep travelers happy in between dips in the lake.
 A handful of small but interesting Batak cultural sites on Samosir Island are worth checking out.

 Although the real draw to Samosir Island is the natural setting and opportunity to relax, several small archaeological sites are scattered around the island.
 Hiring a motorbike or bicycle for the day is the best way to get between sites.

 Minimize trouble on your Toba visit by taking note of the following tourist tips:

-Mosquitoes are a real nuisance around Lake Toba.
-Read how to protect yourself from mosquitoes.
+- Mosquitoes are a real nuisance around Lake Toba so make sure you know how to protect yourself.

 Getting to Lake Toba